Long Wei

-Long Wei (龙威; born 22 January 1995 in Wuhan) is a Chinese professional football player who currently is for free agent as a defender or defensive midfielder.
+Long Wei (龙威; born 22 January 1995 in Wuhan) is a Chinese professional football player who currently plays for Wuhan Three Towns as a defender or defensive midfielder.

 Club career

 In 2014, Long Wei started his professional footballer career with Wuhan Zall in the China League One.
 On 14 July 2016, Long signed for Chinese Super League side Henan Jianye.
 On 16 July 2016, Long made his debut for Henan in the 2016 Chinese Super League against Chongqing Lifan.
 After several seasons at the club he was unable to establish himself within the team and joined second tier club Zhejiang Pro on 15 January 2020 on a free transfer.
 He would make his debut in a league game on 12 September 2020 against Guizhou in a 1-1 draw.
 He would then play a vital part as the club gained promotion to the top tier at the end of the 2021 campaign.

+On 27 January 2025, Long signed Chinese Super League club Wuhan Three Towns.

 Career statistics

-Statistics accurate as of match played 31 January 2023.
+Statistics accurate as of match played 31 December 2024.